Loading...

 These products have their place for minor surface mould on non-porous surfaces (such as bathroom tiles) where moisture can be controlled through ventilation.
 But for established mould on porous building materials — the kind that keeps coming back — they are not a substitute for professional remediation.

 We bill you directly, so work begins immediately without waiting for insurer approval.
 Full claims documentation is provided — including moisture reports, photos, air testing results (if conducted), and detailed scope of works — giving your insurer everything they need to process your reimbursement.
 After the make-safe, your contractor provides a formal contract with terms and conditions for the full remediation scope.
-Payment plans are available through Blue Fire Finance to help manage costs.
+Payment plans are available through Equipped Commercial Finance to help manage costs.

 Causes, risks, and professional solutions for persistent bathroom mould.